 Below, you’ll find the timeline breakdown for sample projects we’ve delivered based on their complexity.

-- Simple app, like Stockprofile.
+- Simple app development, like Stockprofile.
 We spent approximately four weeks creating the iOS app to launch the product quickly.

 - Medium-complexity apps like fresh connect for both iOS and Android platforms.
 This solution for smart offices took us five months to develop.